Baporek/Project_Exam_1/README.md

 The current assignment will exeminate the skills and experience you gained in first year of studies

 ## Description
-The main task in this topic will be to build your own blog, style and design is dependent of you.
-However, it has several requirements and must have the following subpages:
+I set out to make a website for an blog page.
+First I researched blogs similar pages and created a my own blog.
+It has several subpages:

     - Home
     - About